 In light of this, you will find some very straightforward tips as well as a few unconventional ones for the ambitious creatives out there.
 Sit back, and prepare for a crash course in poster design, easily mastered in the time it takes you to read this.

 When faced with a project on poster design, it’s easy to get overwhelmed.
 Where do you start?
 What program should you use?
 It all starts with a good idea.
 The best tip I can give you is to go back to your basics – get out a piece of paper, sketch and brainstorm.
 Do this in the form of drawings, with writing and little notes.
 Find some cool designs to draw and get to planning!

 It is during this stage that you can begin to visualize your poster, position elements where need be and you will find the process quite liberating.
 Once you have a sketch (or sketches) of what you want your poster to look like, you’re halfway there.

-Crello can become your go-to tool for realizing your ideas.
+Crello can become your go-to tool for putting to life your ideas for creative posters.
 You can sift through the templates that are already there and modify them for your projects, or you can use the preset format to start your poster design from scratch.
 As for designing a poster, here is everything you need to know.

 Tip #1: Don’t stare at a blank screen – find a template